lisheld/MACK-Training-Scripts/readme.md

 ## Datasets

-We provide two training scripts for the two types of datasets tested.
+We provide two training models each (Supervised and Contrastive) for the two types of datasets tested.
 The "standard" dataset simulates Z' -> qq vs. q/g, while the JetNet dataset simulates q(g) vs. W(Z).
-The models are the same, but both require slightly different loading methods.
+Each respective type of model is the same across datasets, but with slight changes to how data is loaded.

 ## Arguments